ektasaini/A2-calculator/Power-on and power-off.md

+# Power on and Power off
-# Scenario: Power on the calculator
+## Scenario: Power on the calculator

 Given The calculator is off